benfrick/docs-portfolio/src/doc/commerce/payment/use-payment.md

 ### Sample Flows

 Payment API flows vary based on the payment method, and the user experience.
 Listed below are a few examples of Payment API usage.

+>**NOTE**: Although the flows refer to endpoints compatible with v2 Checkout, they also apply to endpoints compatible with v3 Checkout.

 **Sample Credit Card Payment Flow without Stored Payment**